RobMUstc/Take-Home-Challenge/README.md

 Alongside this README, the repo contains the following scripts:

 - _model_run_ : Code to execute the workflow.
-Imports preprocessed data and chosen features, trains and evaluates the model.
+Imports preprocessed data and chosen features.
+Trains and evaluates the model.
 - _feature_extraction_ : Extracts features from the preprocessed data.
 - _data_preprocessing_ : Preprocesses the data.
 - _misc_work_ : Not to be run.
 Contains miscellaneous experimentation code for different stages of the  workflow.